tomjoht/tomjoht.github.io/_posts/2023/4/2023-04-09-ai-and-techcomm-survey-results-analysis.md

 * Write out documentation on the fly based on user-defined queries (rather than serving up documentation ahead of time)
 * Ask engineers to create an outline of documentation, then ask AI to expand that outline into documentation

+I foresee all of these applications as imminently feasible.

 <h2>Insightful comments</h2>

-The final survey question allowed respondents to provide freeform comments.
-The following are insightful comments I liked from both this question and others:
+The final survey question allowed freeform comments.
+The following are comments I liked from both this question and others.

+Overall, survey responses indicate mixed opinions.
+Some are skeptical about AI’s ability to create high-quality content, especially in fields like hardware, medical, and legal.
+Others think AI will improve research efficiency, content aggregation, and first-draft creation but still require human expertise for accuracy and context.
+Others noted concerns about disinformation, bias, and legal landmines.

 > Unless Oxygen, Adobe, or Help+Manual create Ai interfaces inside their software to generate content, a lot of the tech comm will be stuck in a 1990s desktop publishing mindset for a long time.
 I'm skeptical these companies will develop tools to allow such functionality or facilitate ways of migrating from those tools to ones which more easily allow Ai to handle the grunt work of typesetting and layout.
 For API documentation, it's another story.
 <p></p>